openmanuscript/openmanuscript/rougue/readme.md

 ![three](img/rw_three.png)

 **RogueWriter** is a portable device that makes it easy to write, without all the distractions that a laptop can offer.
+My version of it boots up directly to a terminal window, allowing me to work through the keyboard only.

 There are a lot of different attempts at this, and for mine, I wanted something that:

 - Was reliable, simple, and flexible
 - Was portable, with good battery life